eunice-pereira/JS-algos-datastructures/README.md

 **4. Solve/simplify**

 - by this step, some algos can be solved.
-However, sometimes the proboem needs simplification first.
+However, sometimes the problem needs simplification first.
 - if initial problem cannot be solved, then solve a simpler problem
 - this also helps to show progress, versus getting stuck and not coding anything at all
 - simplifying also helps gain insight to more difficult problem